Rhobox/enurgen-oct-2025/README.md

 from poetry root (`Flask/enurgen-demo`).

 Flask server can be run via:
-`poetry run flask --app ./src/server.py run`
+`poetry run flask --app ./src/server.py run -p 5001` Note that Flask has a default of 5000 which can cause issues on mac.

 React frontend can be run with `npm run dev` from `React/enurgen-demo/`